canro91/canro91.github.io/_posts/2020-08-08-LessonsOnRemoteWork.md

 **Connect with others.** You could be working from home for weeks without getting outside.
 Don't be home alone!
 Interact with others!
 Call your friends, go out with your family, work from a coworking space. _At the time of writing, we are at home due to COVID-19 disease.
 But, this advice is still applicable, staying at home and keeping social distancing_

 **Before presentations, turn off auto updates and notifications**.
-You don’t want your computer to restart updating the operating system in the middle of a presentation or an important meeting. _This is a true story happened to a friend of a friend of mine_
+You don’t want your computer to restart updating the operating system in the middle of a presentation or an important meeting. _This is a true story happened to a friend of a friend of mine._

+For more career lessons, check the five lessons I learned after [five years as a software engineer]({% post_url 2019-08-19-FiveLessonsAfterFiveYears %}).

 _Happy remote work!_